-Did you know that many planners are already preparing for face-to-face meetings?
+Did you know that many planners are already preparing for in-person meetings and hybrid events?

-While many event planners and hosts are shy to book new meetings, conferences, and events, our global procurement team is starting to see market compression and an increase in demand for both 2021 and 2022.
-Many top venues have new protocols and cancelation policies.
+While many event planners and hosts are shy to book new meetings, conferences, and hybrid events, our global procurement team is starting to see market compression and an increase in demand for both 2021 and 2022.
+Many top venues have new safety protocols and are offering lenient cancelation policies.
 Don’t get left behind!